Video Tutorials

 How to access ARC clusters using Open OnDemand (OOD).
 This approach uses an assortment of ways for working on clusters (e.g., command line, UIs).

-This video describes the various mounts/directories for doing different types of work and for storing files.
+This video describes the various file systems and directories for doing different types of work and for storing files.

 How to Run Codes—Your Own or Commercial/Open Software